 - It pays for itself in one use.
 Just one emergency, one business trip saved, or an embarrassing moment avoided.

 - They are super reliable.
-Not sure how their internals work in assigning tasks to agents, but they normally reply within 30 minutes.
+Not sure how their internals works in assigning tasks to agents, but they normally reply within 30 minutes.
 Unlike contractors, they won’t flake out on you.

 - They are super clever and cheerful.
 Once they conference called me in with Hotwire to get a booking changed.
 I was surprised and delighted.
 I heard they wrote a poem for someone else, bringing that person to tears (in a good way).
 I wonder if there’s a way to send a gift to the assistant that does the most amazing work.